-Our unregistered sales of equity securities during the year ended December 31, 2022 were previously included in our Quarterly Report on Form 10-Q filed on November 10, 2022 and our Current Report on Form 8-K filed on December 27, 2022.
+Our unregistered sales of equity securities during the year ended December 31, 2023 were previously included in our Current Report on Form 8-K filed on August 14, 2023.

 Item 6.
 Selected Financial Data

 No disclosure required by Item 301 of Regulation S-K as in effect on the date of this Annual Report.